zelo2/iTIMO/README.md

-# iTIMO: Dataset and Code for Travel Itinerary Modification (Itinerary_Modification-2)
+# iTIMO: Dataset and Code for Travel Itinerary Modification

 This repository contains code and datasets for the paper *iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification*.
-Paper PDF: `Itinerary_Modification-2.pdf`.

 ## Task and Dataset Overview